Rennsteig - Thuringian Forest in April 2022

 Day 1: Eisenach → Klinzingshütte

 Last day in civilization, so I had a delicious breakfast in a bakery in Eisenach.
-Strengthened I then went to the famous castle Wartburg, the climb was for me as a Nordlicht (person from the flat northern Germany) was already pretty exhausting (not to be compared with the ascent of the Zugspitze , but still exhausting).
-Arrived at the top, I had already taken off all jackets and was already sweating wet to some extent.
+Strengthened, I then went to the famous castle Wartburg, the climb was for me, a flat-land guy from northern Germany, pretty exhausting.
+Not to be compared with the ascent of the Zugspitze , but still exhausting.
+Arrived at the top, I had taken off all jackets and was already sweating wet to some extent.
 But the view was worth it!
-In the courtyard is the south tower, on which you can on for one euro - worth it, you should invest that one euro!
+In the courtyard is the south tower, which you can enter for one euro – you should invest that one euro for the view!

 View towards the Wartburg with the south tower in the middle.